Can a Real Estate Lawyer Represent the Buyer and Seller in NJ?

 But one question always pops up: Can a real estate lawyer represent both the buyer and seller in NJ?
-Professional ethics, the unique circumstances of the deal, and the state laws are called upon to determine best practices here.
+The main question is whether a real estate attorney represent both parties in a single transaction, and what the implications are for each side.
+Professional ethics, the unique circumstances of the deal, and the state laws are called upon to determine best practices here, with the state bar providing guidance and oversight on these ethical and legal standards.

 Dual Representation in Real Estate Transactions

-Dual representation is when one real estate lawyer represents both the buyer and the seller in the same transaction.
+Dual representation is when one real estate lawyer represents both the buyer and the seller in the same transaction (sometimes referred to as using the same attorney).
 While this is allowed under NJ law, there are strict ethical considerations that must be met.
 Understanding the terms in a real estate contract is key to dual representation to protect both parties’ interests.
+In these situations, both the buyer and the seller are represented by the same attorney, which requires careful management of potential conflicts of interest.

 Ethical Considerations and Conflict of Interest

 New Jersey real estate attorneys must follow the ethical rules set by the New Jersey Supreme Court.
 And the New Jersey Rules of Professional Conduct (RPC).
 One major concern in dual representation is conflict of interest.
+Conflicts can be ‘directly adverse’ when the interests of the buyer and seller are fundamentally opposed, making dual representation particularly problematic.
 Since a buyer and seller have different goals in a real estate transaction, representing both parties requires walking a fine line.

 To proceed with dual representation the lawyer must:

-- Get written consent from both the buyer and seller
+• Get written consent from both the buyer and seller (parties consent is required)

 If a conflict arises during the transaction the lawyer may have to withdraw from representing one or both parties.
 This may potentially leave both parties without legal representation at the worst possible time.